Procedures for the Faculty Grievance Committee

 I. Membership

-The Committee elects a Chair on an annual basis.
-“The committee may act as a whole or, by designation of the Chair, in panels of two or more, for the consideration of particular grievances.
+The Committee elects a chair [or co-chairs] on an annual basis.
+“The committee may act as a whole or, by designation of the chair, in panels of two or more, for the consideration of particular grievances.
 It may promulgate rules of procedure for its operations.
 When promulgated, these rules constitute the exclusive formal procedures for the adjustment of faculty grievances herein described.
 No formal appeal procedure is provided.”

 In any case in which a member of the Grievance Committee is also a member of a department or unit involved in the grievance or has a personal relationship that may appear to affect his or her impartiality, that member shall not participate in the hearing or determination of the grievance.
 Furthermore, a Committee member will not participate in a grievant’s case if the grievant requests that he or she abstain for reasons that the Committee agrees are valid.